 - Waste disposal is the main problem with the current solid waste management in Namibia.
-The top priority is to reduce risks to the environment and public health from current waste disposal sites and illegal dumping in many areas of Namibia. - There are only two hazardous waste disposal sites in Namibia, at Windhoek and Walvis Bay, and improved hazardous waste management is needed on an urgent basis. - The waste collection system at most municipalities is generally operating to an adequate standard compared to waste disposal.
-However, there is scope for improvement at all municipalities and there are particular shortfalls with waste collection from informal areas of housing. - Dumping and litter in the areas under the administration of regional councils are a major problem.
+The top priority is to reduce risks to the environment and public health from current waste disposal sites and illegal dumping in many areas of Namibia. - There are only two hazardous waste disposal sites in Namibia, at Windhoek and Walvis Bay, and improved hazardous waste management is needed, for example in terms of more disposal facilities, regulations, quidelines, monitoring and enforcement. - The waste collection system at most municipalities is generally operating to an adequate standard compared to waste disposal.
+However, there is scope for improvement in waste collection at all municipalities, in particular related to waste collection coverage in informal housing areas. - Dumping and litter in the areas under the administration of regional councils are a major problem.
 In many cases there is no formal waste collection system in these areas. - In particular, local authorities need more resources (i.e. personnel) for organising solid waste management, monitoring waste generators and reducing the problems with illegal dumping. - Solid waste management is an expensive function, both in terms of capital costs and operating costs.
-Capital costs include vehicles, containers, waste disposal facilities, etc. Operating costs include fuel, maintenance, personnel, etc. In general, budgets at local authorities are not planned to cover fully these costs. - Solid waste management and particularly recycling in Namibia are constrained by the large transport distances and the high transport costs. - However, there is significant scope for expansion of recycling in some large towns, building on the successful aspects of the current systems, and increasing participation of households through more awareness-raising activities. - There is a lack of overall awareness and concern about solid waste in Namibia.
-For example, the concepts of waste minimisation are generally not considered. - Only minimal data and information are available on solid waste quantities and practices.
-Improved data is important to facilitate better planning and to monitor that improvements are implemented. - The legal framework for solid waste management is weak, and an approach for the step-by-step tightening of standards is needed.
+Capital costs include vehicles, containers, waste disposal facilities, etc. Operating costs include fuel, maintenance, personnel, etc. In general, there needs to be better planning of budgets at local authorities to cover fully these costs. - Solid waste management and particularly recycling in Namibia are constrained by the large transport distances and the high transport costs.
+However, there is significant scope for expansion of recycling in some large towns, building on the successful aspects of the current systems, and increasing participation of households through more awareness-raising activities. - There is a lack of overall awareness about solid waste in Namibia.
+For example, the concepts of waste minimisation are generally not considered.
+A change in culture and attitudes is needed towards solid waste, taking into account that awareness programmes will take time to be effective. - Only minimal data and information are available on solid waste quantities and practices.
+Improved data are important to facilitate better planning and to monitor that improvements are implemented. - The legal framework for solid waste management is weak, and an approach for the step-by-step tightening of standards is needed.
 In particular, minimum standards for waste disposal need to be adopted and implemented. - There is significant interest from the private sector in solid waste management services, but more support is needed from the Government to facilitate private sector participation. - A major shortfall and constraint to improving solid waste management in Namibia at present is the lack of a co-ordinated approach between stakeholders and lack of national strategy.
 There is an urgent need for this national Solid Waste Management Strategy to be adopted to ensure that national and local action plans take improvements forward in consistent directions. - Responsibilities for solid waste management cut across several national and local institutions, including ministries and municipalities.
 The roles of different national stakeholders, particularly in terms of funding, need to be clarified.

-2. Objectives and Targets
+Objectives and Targets

-The Vision of the Strategy is for Namibia to become the leading country in Africa in terms of standards of solid waste management by 2027.
+The Vision of the Strategy is for Namibia to become the leading country in Africa in terms of standards of solid waste management by 2028.